We pursue justice through science, technology, and law.

 Spotlighting 2022 fellow alumnus and keynote speaker Anthony Ghaly and 2023 fellow Maria Fernanda Quintero Sirtori.

-Human Rights Center fellow, Anthony Ghali.
+Human Rights Center fellow, Anthony Ghaly.

 December 19, 2022